 Simply make sure that your stance is not wider than it should be for the shot at hand and favour a normal stance that sees the outside of your shoulders lining up with the center of your feet.

 - How to position your feet (stance) during the setup

 - How, when to adjust the width of your golf stance

 Is your weight mostly on your back foot?

-At address and for normal shots you will want your weight to be distributed equally among your two feet.
 If for some reason your weight resides on your back foot more than it does on your front then it could cause your club to dig behind the ball and produce a fat shot.

 FIX: Distribute your weight equally among your two feet at address

 Are you leaning your shaft forward too much?

 However, there is such a thing as overdoing it and doing so runs the risk of producing fat shots.
 Leaning your shaft forward at address is a good way to promote hitting down on the ball.

 Leaning your shaft forward too much will result in your club penetrating the ground at an angle of attack that will be too steep.